Sidney Zoltak

-Sidney Zoltak (b 1931 in Siemiatycze Poland), is a Polish-Canadian author, Holocaust educator and the subject of several films.
+Sidney Zoltak (born 1931 in Siemiatycze Poland), is a Polish-Canadian author, Holocaust educator and the subject of several films.
 Zoltak has been featured on CBC in a special done by the channel.

 Early life

 When Nazi Germany invaded Poland in the invasion that launched the Second World War, Zoltak's hometown of Siemiatycze was occupied by German troops.
-However under the terms of the Molotov-Ribbentrop Pact, the Soviet-German non aggression agreement, much of Poland was divided into the Soviet sphere of influence.
+However under the terms of the Molotov–Ribbentrop Pact, the Soviet-German non aggression agreement, much of Poland was divided into the Soviet sphere of influence.
 Then a surprise invasion by Germany on June 22, 1941 saw the Germans once again occupy Siemiatycze.
 The town's Jews were rounded up, forced to live in a ghetto, and by November, those left alive were shipped to Treblinka.

 Film: Reunions

 The documentary, produced in co-operation with The March of the Living Digital Archive Project, is about Zoltak's return to Poland to meet the people that saved his life.

 The film was screened at the Hamilton Jewish Film Festival, the Vancouver Jewish Film Festival, and the Big Sky Documentary Film Festival.

 His memoir, My Silent Pledge: A Journey of Struggle, Survival and Remembrance, was published by Guernica Editions, in 2013.